Menu:

 The most common problem we see is failure to make placeholders unique in both the template PPT file and the data file and to make sure that the placeholders/field names match exactly.

-This can result in Merge appearing to hang while doing merges, not merging any data, or complaining that there are no fields in your slides to merge data into.
+Failure to do this can result in Merge complaining that there are no fields in your slides to merge data into or that there's a problem with your data file.

 The fix is quite simple.
-Always put colons on each side of your merge fields, both in the PPT template and in the first row of the data file.
-In fact, versions of Merge released since early 2009 insist on colons around your field names.
-It won't merge data without them.
+Always put colons on each side of your text merge fields, both in the PPT template and in the first row of the data file.

 For example, if you want to merge Name, Rank, SerialNumber, then the PPT file text should look like: